-The NEBOSH International General Certificate (IGC) is assessed with 2 written exams for IGC1 and GC2 and a workplace assignment for GC3.
-You must successfully pass all three units within 5 years to achieve the full qualification.
+The NEBOSH International General Certificate (IG) is assessed with 1 written exam for IG1 and a practical risk assessment for IG2.
+You must successfully pass both units within 5 years to achieve the full qualification.

 To successfully pass a unit, you have to demonstrate an understanding of the key concepts and their practical application by producing comprehensive, relevant answers.